maatthc/nvchad-config/vi-mappings.md

 Go back to last location on the same file: '' (see :help mark-motions)

+Go to previous insert location: g;
-Go to last insert location: g;
+Go to last insert location: g,

 Go to next character occurrence: t + char / Previous: T + char